A dramatic rescue off Sable Island in 1988

 The ship was taking on water faster than the crew could pump it out.

-As CBC reporter Kevin Evans reported on Nov.
-24, 1988, a storm had "ripped a hole" in the hull of the Katia, a Greek-owned freighter in the Atlantic.
+A storm had "ripped a hole" in the hull of the Katia, a Greek-owned freighter in the Atlantic, as the CBC's Kevin Evans reported on Nov.
+24, 1988

 "It was listing and wasn't likely to make port," said Evans.
 "Waves two storeys high were still battering the ship when help arrived."